 NPAC SMS responds to the M-ACTION.
 If the action failed, an error will be returned and processing will stop on this flow.

-NPAC SMS sends, depending upon the donor service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange notification to the current service provider SOA setting the subscriptionVersionStatus equal to disconnect-pending.
+NPAC SMS sends, depending upon the current service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange notification to the current service provider SOA setting the subscriptionVersionStatus equal to disconnect-pending.

 The current service provider SOA confirms the M-EVENT-REPORT.